-As for other worthwhile guided tours in Rome, without hesitation the favourite is the visit of the Colosseum and the Forum of Rome.
-The area has nothing to do with the Vatican, but it is the other must-see of the eternal city and also the history it carries with it is fascinating, which is why there are combined tickets for the Vatican and the Colosseum.
+As for other worthwhile guided tours in Rome, the favourite is without a doubt the visit to the Colosseum and the Forum of Rome.
+The area has nothing to do with the Vatican, but it is the other must-see of the eternal city and the history it carries with it is fascinating, which is why there are combined tickets for the Vatican and the Colosseum.